 How Are Bunions Treated?

-If you have any questions, please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions, please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Bunions

 Women who choose to wear high heels are generally aware of their feet hurting at the end of the day or night.
 This type of discomfort is a consequence of wearing these specific shoes, and this typically occurs due to the toes being crammed into a small area with little room to move freely.
 There are several conditions that can develop from wearing high heels, including the formation of bunions, which is a large and unsightly bony lump on the side of the big toe.
 Corns and calluses are among additional foot issues that are prone to developing, including pain in the heel, which can cause extreme distress.
 If high heels are an important part of your wardrobe, it's suggested to wear a lower heel, which may possibly diminish any discomfort that is felt.